Active traffic management

 Active traffic management (also managed lanes, smart lanes, managed/smart motorways) is a method of increasing peak capacity and smoothing traffic flows on busy major highways.
 Techniques include variable speed limits, hard-shoulder running and ramp-metering controlled by overhead variable message signs.
-It has been implemented in several countries, including Germany, the United Kingdom and the United States.
+It has been implemented in several countries, including Germany, the United Kingdom, Canada and the United States.

 United Kingdom

 It is currently in operation on the M42 motorway south-east of Birmingham and in Warwickshire.
 The scheme had initially been criticised by some due to possible safety and environmental concerns, however a Highways Agency report into the first six months of the scheme showed a reduction in the number of accidents from over 5 a month to 1.5 per month on average. it has now been expanded onto other roads following the initial evaluation on the M42.
 It is seen as a less expensive alternative to road widening.